BiDeveloperServices/Resume/README.md

 **JP Business Solutions, Inc.**
 Consultant - Nov.
 1995 – Mar.
 2020<br>
-OPM (Government), CGI, AT&T, Home Depot, Auto Trader, SI-Ops, Cox Enterprise, Comcast, Coca-Coca-Cola Enterprise, Northrop Grumman, SPH Analytics, MiMedix, UPS, NBIS, CareDental, BBVA Bank, BellSouth Cellular Corp and BellSouth Mobility, PRG-Schultz, Bank of America, Nations Bank, Amoco Foam, Children's Hospital, Kaiser Permanente, Global Network Services.
+OPM (Government), CGI, AT&T, Home Depot, Auto Trader, SI-Ops, Cox Enterprise, Comcast, Coca-Coca-Cola Enterprise, Northrop Grumman, SPH Analytics, MiMedix, UPS, NBIS, CareDental, BBVA Bank, BellSouth Cellular Corp and BellSouth Mobility, PRG-Schultz, Bank of America, Nations Bank, Amoco Foam, Children's Hospital, Kaiser Permanente, Global Network Services.<br>

 •	Worked with various clients to create and maintain data solutions. <br>
 •	Managed several data migrations / Integrations from legacy systems to the current systems which included Oracle, SQL Server, SAP, Teradata, MySQL, and various other systems.<br>
 •	Expertise in designing and developing interfaces, packages, with Design, Development and implementation of the Data warehousing Projects using ETL Tools - Oracle data integrator (ODI), Informatica, SSIS, Cosmos and DBT tools.<br>
 •	Experience in Development and support of Data warehouse applications Extraction, transformation, and loading (ETL) using ODI, Informatica, SSIS, Cosmos and DBT tools.<br>
 •	Utilized ODI designer for designing the interfaces, defining the data stores, interfaces and. packages, used variable and modified the ODI knowledge modules (RKM, LKM, I KM, CKM, JKM) to create interfaces for data cleansing, load, and transformation of data from the source to the target databases.
-Configuration of TNS names and parameter files. ▪ Collaborated closely with clients to analyze IT system requirements, client information technology needs and their resources in order to plan IT projects and client fulfillment expectations such as Life Cycle development of Datawarehouse and Datamarts.<br>
+Configuration of TNS names and parameter files.<br>
+▪ Collaborated closely with clients to analyze IT system requirements, client information technology needs and their resources in order to plan IT projects and client fulfillment expectations such as Life Cycle development of Datawarehouse and Datamarts.<br>
 •	Developed comprehensive data models and database schemas.<br>
 •	Designed and implemented robust ETL processes using tools like Spark and Airflow, optimizing data workflows and improving efficiency.<br>
 •	Extensive work in ETL Framework (SSIS, SSAS, ODI, Informatica and Coding) development including data mappings and roadmap, workflow development, building cubes, process monitoring, performance tuning, testing, job scheduling and implementation/deployment of ETL processes using various tools and programming code.
 Design, develop, and maintain efficient and scalable data pipelines to collect, process, and store data from various sources.<br>